rust-lang/rfcs/text/1733-trait-alias.md

 very consistent.

-If we chose another keyword, like `constraint`, I feel less concerned and it would open further opportunies – see the `ConstraintKinds` alternative discussion above.
+If we chose another keyword, like `constraint`, I feel less concerned and it would open further opportunities – see the `ConstraintKinds` alternative discussion above.

 ## Which bounds need to be repeated when using a trait alias?